woobin0413/JAVA_Simulator/README.md

 ## 1.3.

 # 2. Required jar
-<h3>For your convenience, stdlib.jar has been uploaded, download and import</h3>
+<h3>For your convenience, stdlib.jar has been uploaded, download and import it</h3>

 ```
 1. Download the standard libraries called, "stdlib.jar."